cajunc2/cajunc2.github.io/src/other/index.md

 <a class="other-page-link" href="/other/lab">
 	<img src="/images/other/lab/small/brokenamp.jpg" style="width: 320px; height: 240px; object-fit: cover;" />
 	<div>
-		<div class="link-title">The Lab</div>
+		<div class="link-title">Deep in the Lab</div>
 		<div class="link-description">
 			<p>
 				This is where the magic happens!
-Also the place to find small hardware and other miscellaneous things.
+Detailed repairs, small hardware projects, and other miscellaneous things.
 			</p>
 		</div>
 	</div>